-Brook trout have streamlined, torpedo-shaped bodies with small scales and a large mouth.
+Brook Trout have streamlined, torpedo-shaped bodies with small scales and a large mouth.
 The tail (caudal) fin is rounded.
-The leading edge of the pelvic, pectoral and anal fins is white backed by a black line.
-The dark body has light wormlike markings that fade to light spots on the sides; additional spots may be red circled by blue halos.
+The leading edge of the pelvic, pectoral and anal fins are white backed by a black line.
+The dark body has light, wormlike markings that fade to light spots on the sides; additional spots may be red circled by blue halos.
 Breeding males have red/maroon bellies and fins.